chodak166/ddarch/README.md

-  -d, --dd-args [string]         additional dd arguments -a, --arch-type [string]       archive type: tgz, zip, 7z, none -n, --name [string]            replace "image" suffix of the output file name with the given name --resizepart-tail [bytes]      additional empty space left in the shrunk partition --truncate-tail [bytes]        additional empty space left in the truncated image --no-resizepart                do not resize the last partition --no-truncate                  do not truncate the image --no-zero                      do not fill empty space with zeros
+  -d, --dd-args [string]         additional dd arguments -a, --arch-type [string]       archive type: tgz, zip, 7z, none -n, --name [string]            replace "image" suffix of the output file name with the given name --resizepart-tail [bytes]      additional empty space left in the shrunk partition (1MiB by default) --truncate-tail [bytes]        additional empty space left in the truncated image (1MiB by default) --no-resizepart                do not resize the last partition --no-truncate                  do not truncate the image --no-zero                      do not fill empty space with zeros